Zocalo

-Zocalo is a lightweight web feed reader designed for PDAs.
+Zocalo is a lightweight web feed reader designed for Zaurus.

 Web feeds are standardised summaries of web sites.
 If you want to surf the internet quickly or track a large number of web sites it is faster and more convenient to read feeds and only read whole articles that interest you.
 Furthermore, feeds can easily be downloaded and read offline.